 If you compose anything with more than two parts, or ever had to search your browser history to find out where you read that fact you want to double-check, then Scrivener will help.
 The more complex your project is the more it can help.

 On Top of That

 Then they added on bells and whistles because technology allows it.
-You can color code documents, mark them anything from draft to final, assign keywords, track footnotes, sort out scenes and chapters by labels, and other what-you-put-in you will be able to pull back out.
+You can color code documents, mark them anything from draft to final, assign keywords, track footnotes, sort out scenes and chapters by labels, and other what-you-put-in-you-will-be-able-to-pull-back-out features.
 There’s also an interruption free-mode that will turn off the Internet distractions.
 Plus a typewriter mode that keeps your current line of typing mid-page.
 If screenplay’s your thing, it has a mode to indent and format as you type.